o-fl0w/stash-vr/README.md

 Most common combination is `DOME`+`SBS` meaning most VR videos only need the `DOME` tag.

 ## Known issues/Missing features
+### Scene count limits
 * DeoVR/HereSphere both seem to have limits and struggle/crash when too many videos are provided than they can handle.
-  * For HereSphere the limit seems to be around 10k unique videos.
+  * For HereSphere the limit seems to be around 10k unique scenes.
   * Tip: If you have a VERY LARGE library and your player is struggling to load them all, try explicitly setting env. var. `FILTERS` with a list of filter ids such that the total amount of videos are lowered to a "reasonable" amount.

 ### Unsupported filter types
 * Premade Filters (i.e. Recently Released Scenes etc.) from Stash front page are not supported.
-* Any other filter type besides scene filters
+  * Tip: If you really want such filters to show they can easily be recreated and saved using regular filters in Stash.
 ### HereSphere sync of Markers
 When using `Video Tags` in HereSphere to edit Markers Stash-VR will delete and (re)create them on updates.
 There currently is no support for correlating the markers (tags) in HereSphere to a Marker in Stash.

-This means that **!! all metadata, besides the primary tag and title, related to a marker will NOT be retained !!** (id, previews, secondary tags and created/updated time).
-If you're not using those fields anyway you probably won't notice the difference.
+**!!
+Any metadata, besides the primary tag and title, related to a marker will NOT be retained !!**\
+(id, preview, secondary tags and created/updated time).
+If you're not using these fields anyway you probably won't notice the difference.

 ### Reflecting changes made in Stash
 When the index page of Stash-VR is loaded Stash-VR will immediately respond with a cached version.
 At the same time Stash-VR will request the latest data and store it in the cache for the next request.